In-Depth Round Brilliant Cut Diamond Buying Guide

 Excellent: FL-WS2

 Avoid a round diamond whose clarity grade is "based on clouds."
-These diamonds often lack the vibrant brilliance that characterizes a desirable gem.
 To ascertain whether a diamond's clarity grade is based on clouds, refer to the comment section within the GIA report, where it will indicate such findings.
 It is crucial to differentiate between the presence of clouds as inclusions, which typically pose no major concern, and a clarity grade based on clouds.

 For further insights, refer to our diamond clarity guide.